sam-grant/EventNtuple/doc/developers.md

 * ```src/EventNtupleMaker_module.cc``` contains the art analyzer module that creates the ```TTree```
 * ```inc/*Info*.hh``` contain C++-style ```structs``` (which we call "InfoStructs").
 Each InfoStruct corresponds to a branch and the struct members correspond to leaves
 * ```src/InfoStructHelper.cc``` and ```src/InfoMCStructHelper.cc``` contain helper functions that take an Offline data product and an InfoStruct and fills the members of the InfoStruct with information from the Offline data product

+## Setting up your Development Area
+We follow the general mu2e developer workflow given [here](https://mu2ewiki.fnal.gov/wiki/GitHubWorkflow#Developer_Workflow).
+Namely, create your own fork on GitHub, clone it, and set up the central Mu2e/EventNtuple repository as a remote.

 ## Adding a branch to EventNtuple
 ### Things to think about: